Matt7ai/HC_India/README.md

 # HC_India
-An analysis using ML on Hate Crimes in India
+An analysis using ML on measuring Hate Crimes in India